Hidden-Histories/Public-Resources/documentation/UsingPorPOIseWithAR-vos.md

 ### Use an animation to move the prefab with respect to the trigger image

 Remember that the Relative location (x,y,z) setting does *not* move the location of the prefab with respect to the trigger image.
-We'll try a transform animation so you can see that this does indeed work.
+Play with a transform animation to move it around, and we'll show you how to use a **dummy animation** to position a prefab on the trigger image.

-- If you're not sure which image you entered:
+Use the Kini POI, since it doesn't have any animation that can confuse you with different effects.
-- Click in the field, select all, copy, and then paste into a browser URL field.
-You'll see the image and can use it to test that layer.
+-